KhouloudLadhib/Used-Cars-Sales-Analysis---Aubaine-Auto/README.md

 * Are there more successful sales channels than others? (for investment purposes)
 * Are there months where cars sell much more than others? (for preparing inventory)
 * Do cheaper cars sell faster or slower than more expensive cars?
-* Do cars sell faster when they are discounted more?
+* Do cars sell faster when they are discounted?

 ## II.
 Data
 The dataset was collected by the salesman of Aubaine Auto, Khalil Daoues, and myself.
 The data contains 113 lines.
 Each line corresponds to a car that is eiher sold in 2024 or bought in 2024 and not sold yet.